electricimp/AzureIoTHub/README.md

   - [abandon()](#abandon) &mdash; A feedback function used to re-queue an IoT Hub delivery.
   - [reject()](#reject) &mdash; A feedback function used to reject an IoT Hub delivery.

-**To add this library to your project, add** `#require "AzureIoTHub.agent.lib.nut:2.0.0"` **to the top of your agent code.**
+**To add this library to your project, add** `#require "AzureIoTHub.agent.lib.nut:2.1.0"` **to the top of your agent code.**

 [![Build Status](https://travis-ci.org/electricimp/AzureIoTHub.svg?branch=master)](https://travis-ci.org/electricimp/AzureIoTHub)

-**Note:**

-Device twins: Azure IoT Hub device twins are currently available only to devices that access IoT Hub via the MQTT protocol.
+**Note** Azure IoT Hub device twins are currently available only to devices that access IoT Hub via the MQTT protocol.
 Since the AzureIoTHub Library uses AMQP, device twins are not accessible at this time.
 However, the programmable Electric Imp device and cloud agent architecture allows developers to easily implement not just static device twin concepts but advanced functionality including custom data models, device state caching/mirroring, properties and triggers, message queuing and batch processing, or remote callbacks.
 The AzureIoTHub Library is planned to be updated with IoT Hub device twin support once available with the AMQP protocol.

 **Step-by-Step Azure IoT Hub Recipes**

 In addition to the example code at the bottom of this page there are also two detailed step-by-step 'recipes' for connecting an Electric Imp-powered environmental sensor to Azure IoT Hub, complete with screenshots and diagrams.
 One recipe is for manual device registration, the other is for automatic device registration.
 See the [examples folder](./examples).

-## Authentication
+## Authentication ##

 You will need a Microsoft Azure account.
 If you do not have one please sign up [here](https://azure.microsoft.com/en-us/resources/videos/sign-up-for-microsoft-azure/) before continuing.

 To create either an *AzureIoTHub.Registry* or an *AzureIoTHub.Client* object, you require a relevant Connection String, which is provided by the Azure Portal.

-### Registry Connection String
+### Registry Connection String ###

 To get a Registry Connection String you will require owner-level permissions.
 Please use this option if you have not configured a device in the Azure Portal.